geocompx/geocompr/README.md

 if(any(to_install)) {
   install.packages(pkgs[to_install])
 }
-#> Installing packages into '/home/jn/R/x86_64-redhat-linux-gnu-library/3.4'
-#> (as 'lib' is unspecified)
-#> also installing the dependencies 'SnowballC', 'shape', 'hunspell', 'tokenizers', 'janeaustenr'
 ```

 With these additional dependencies installed, you should be able to run the following scripts, which create input figures for the book: